Revision 24-3; Effective Sept. 1, 2024

 • other identifying information.

-Establish the identity of other HHSC staff, federal agency staff, researchers or contractors by:
+Establish the identity of other HHSC staff, federal agency staff, researchers or contractors by viewing their:

 • employee badge; or